ganelson/inform/README.md

 * inter - For handling intermediate Inform code Current version 1 'Axion'.
 Web of InC

+* srukes -  Current .
+Web of Inform 7

 * Changes to Inform - A detailed change history of Inform 7.
 Ebook in Indoc format, stored at path Changes.

 * Writing with Inform and the Inform Recipe Book - The main Inform documentation, as seen in the apps, and in standalone Epubs.
 Ebook in Indoc format, stored at path Documentation.